blk35toanchv/SQL/README.md

 - Get the transaction information with the largest amount by day and by store

-- Get the customer with the largest amount of money by day and by store
+- Get the customer with the largest amount of money by month and by store

-**Here are my SQL queries:**
+**Below are my SQL queries:**

 _**1. Use the newly created April and June sales table to find a list of customers who bought in April but did not buy in June and vice versa.**_
 ```